paketo-buildpacks/paketo-website/content/docs/howto/create-custom-stack.md

 3. Build the stack image with  `docker build . -t <stack-name>-<run or build>:<tag> --target <target>` for both the build and run images.
 4. Push the stack images to a registry with `docker push`

+### Using `jam create-stack`

+1. Create a Dockerfile for the build and run stack images (or use the same one for both), as above.

+2. Create a `stack.toml`, which could contain the following:

+{{< code/copyable >}}
+id = "io.paketo.stacks.tiny"

+platforms = ["linux/amd64"]

+[build]
+  dockerfile = "<path/to/build/Dockerfile>"
+  gid = 1000
+  shell = "/bin/bash"
+  uid = 1000

+  [build.args]
+    sources = """
+    deb http://archive.ubuntu.com/ubuntu bionic main universe multiverse
+    deb http://archive.ubuntu.com/ubuntu bionic-updates main universe multiverse
+    deb http://archive.ubuntu.com/ubuntu bionic-security main universe multiverse
+    """

+    # List of packages which should be included in the stack build image
+    packages = """\
+    <some-package> \
+    <another-package> \
+    """

+[run]
+  dockerfile = "<path/to/run/Dockerfile>"
+  gid = 1000
+  shell = "/sbin/nologin"
+  uid = 1000

+  [run.args]
+    sources = """
+    deb http://archive.ubuntu.com/ubuntu bionic main universe multiverse
+    deb http://archive.ubuntu.com/ubuntu bionic-updates main universe multiverse
+    deb http://archive.ubuntu.com/ubuntu bionic-security main universe multiverse
+    """

+    # List of packages which should be included in the stack run image
+    packages = """\
+    <some-package> \
+    <another-package> \
+    """

+[deprecated]
+  legacy-sbom = true
+  mixins = true
+{{< /code/copyable >}}

+3. Create the stack with the [`jam`](https://github.com/paketo-buildpacks/jam) CLI:

+{{< code/copyable >}}
+jam create-stack --config stack.toml --build-output <name>.oci --run-output <name>.oci
+{{< /code/copyable >}}

+4. Use [skopeo](https://github.com/containers/skopeo) to copy the OCI archives to the desired registry:

+To copy the archives to a remote registry:

+{{< code/copyable >}}
+skopeo copy oci-archive:///<path/to/oci/archive/> docker://<registry-image-location>:<tag>
+{{< /code/copyable >}}

+Example: `skopeo copy oci-archive:///Users/user1/workspace/tiny-stack/build.oci docker://index.docker.io/test-tiny-stack-build:latest`

+To copy the archives to your local Docker daemon:

+{{< code/copyable >}}
+skopeo copy oci-archive:///<path/to/oci/archive> docker-daemon:<stack-image-name>:<tag>
+{{< /code/copyable >}}

+Example: `skopeo copy oci-archive:///Users/user1/workspace/tiny-stack/run.oci docker-daemon:tiny-run:latest`

-5. Create a custom builder with the stack you want to use.
+## Create a custom builder with the custom stack

 Check out the [builder documentation][concepts/builders] for details on builders.

-This can be achieved by cloning the builder you want to use, and modifying the `builder.toml` file.
+1. Clone the builder you want to use, and modify the `builder.toml` file.
 For example, if you have built a custom stack based off of the Paketo Full stack, you will want to add it to the [Full builder](https://github.com/paketo-buildpacks/full-builder) builder.toml file.
 Modify the bottom `[stack]` section to point to the registry location of the build and run images you have pushed to a registry.
 The `id` should match the stack ID if you specified one in the Dockerfile, or in the base image you used.
 It will be `io.buildpacks.stacks.bionic` if your base image was one of the CNB stack images.
 This ID implies compatibility with the official `io.buildpacks.stacks.bionic` stack.
-6. Create the builder with the pack CLI.
+2. Create the builder with the pack CLI.
 {{< code/copyable >}}
 pack builder create <builder-name> —config <path to builder.toml>
 {{< /code/copyable >}}
-7. Ensure the buildpacks of interest support the wildcard (“*”) stack or support the stack ID you provided in the `builder.toml` by checking the buildpack `stacks` section.
+3. Ensure the buildpacks of interest support the wildcard (“*”) stack or support the stack ID you provided in the `builder.toml` by checking the buildpack `stacks` section.
 For example, the [node-engine buildpack](https://github.com/paketo-buildpacks/node-engine/blob/8f9743093c6696c365baf1739622889c61280bff/buildpack.toml#L129-L130) only supports stacks with ID `io.buildpacks.stacks.bionic`.
 If you build upon one of the Paketo `-cnb` stacks, your custom stack will be compatible already, since part of the CNB metadata added is the ID.
-8. Perform builds with the newly created builder image, which uses the custom stack images.
+4. Perform builds with the newly created builder image, which uses the custom stack images.

 <!-- References -->